Clinical Neurosurgery

 • Obstructive hydrocephalus from fourth ventricle compression

-• Class I recommendation per AHA/ASA guidelines — one of the most clear-cut surgical indications in neurology
+• 2022 AHA/ASA recommendation — immediate surgical evacuation, with or without EVD, is recommended for the criteria above; one of the most clear-cut surgical indications in neurology

 • EVD alone is insufficient — does not address posterior fossa mass effect; must evacuate the clot